imjasonh/globetrotter/README.md

     - in multi-planetary games, Rovers in orbit can also descend into other planets.
   - **Factory**
     - a Factory can produce a new Rover in an adjacent space, for one action, or
-    - if a Rover is adjacent to a Medic HQ, it can Heal 1 HP for one action.
+    - if a Rover is adjacent to a Factory, it can regain 1 hit point for one action, up to max 5.
   - **Drill Cannon** - a Drill Cannon HQ must power up for 3 actions (they may be non-consecutive actions), then can fire on any enemy Rover or Fortification on the board, and automatically hitting.
     - each time the Drill Cannon fires, it must power up for 3 actions before it can fire again.
 - **Destroy** - return an HQ building to an empty Fortified HQ space